mo7amed3la2/laravel-achievements-and-badges-feature/README.md

-and you need to define some attributes and event trigger method. like `$model` that contain achievements table `$modelProgress` that contain achievement progress table `triggerUnlocked($achiever)` to set event you want to fire when achievemnt unlocked Like
+and you need to define some attributes and event trigger method. like `$model` that contain achievements table `$modelProgress` that contain achievement progress table `$modelProgressRelationNameWithModel` the relation name between progress model and model.
+`triggerUnlocked($achiever)` to set event you want to fire when achievemnt unlocked Like